 If the keyboard is still not working, the issue could be hardware-related, and you may need to visit a certified repair shop to fix it.

 Often if a keyboard is not responding to certain key presses, there is an issue at startup.
 First, restart your computer, then check if this resolves the problem.
-Before restarting, clean the device and the wire to ensure that there is no physical damage to the hardware.
-Additionally, when you restart the device, remove the battery and/or charger and hold the Power button for 60 seconds before reconnecting the power cable or battery and powering on again.
+Before restarting, clean the device and the wire to ensure there is no physical damage to the hardware.
+When you restart the device, remove the battery and/or charger and hold the Power button for 60 seconds before reconnecting the power cable or battery and powering on again.

 If your keyboard is typing numbers instead of symbols, such as the hash or pound sign, check that you are pressing the Shift key simultaneously.
 This may differ based on the keyboard that you are using.

-How to use visual keyboard (on-screen keyboard)?
+How to use the visual keyboard (on-screen keyboard)?

 If you’re using a PC with Windows 10, go to Start, Settings, Ease of Access, and select Keyboard.
 Then, activate the On-Screen Keyboard.

 To activate the On-Screen Keyboard on a Mac, open System Preferences and go to Keyboard.
-Check the box that reads Show Keyboard & Character Viewers in menu bar.
+Check the box that reads Show Keyboard & Character Viewers in the menu bar.
 In the mail Apple navigation bar, click the Keyboard icon.
 In the dropdown that opens, select Show keyboard Viewer.